What’s changed, and what does it mean for you?

 It’s not just rolling upgrades that make LaunchTM, Australia’s most-recommended cloud platform.
 From NewsCorp to Westpac, from Symantec to Macquarie University, we’re trusted to make new things possible for Australia’s leading organisations.

 No two organisations start from the same place or have the same goals, so no two solutions should be the same either.
-Because we work with our own Australian Data Centres, over 100 NV1 engineers, and in-house Telco capabilities, we’re uniquely placed to make this migration a jump-off point for new capabilities.
+Because we work with our own Australian Data Centres, over 200+ engineers security cleared to government standards, and in-house Telco capabilities, we’re uniquely placed to make this migration a jump-off point for new capabilities.
 Independent certifications including ISO (data security), PCI (personal data), ISM (government), DHS (healthcare) and CCSL Protected Data (powered by Macquarie Government) showcase our commitment to your security.

 Whether you’re seeking greater availability, more robust backup and recovery, even greater security or improved operational efficiencies, our team are in place to deliver solutions with the VMware-based technologies you know and trust.
 Finding out why we’re Australia’s most-recommended provider can all start with a single coffee.
 Let’s talk.